alem-platform/sprint-js/story02/immutability-mastery/README.md

 # Immutability Mastery

-As a member of the Immutability Masters, you must learn the difference between primitive and object immutability.
+You need learn the difference between primitive and object immutability.
 These tasks will teach you how to protect data from unintended changes, keeping your code safe and predictable.
-Time to sharpen your skills!

 ## Part A: Immutable Primitives – The Unchangeable Foundations